FullStackAlex/woocommerce-de_DE/README.md

 WooCommerce Version 3.1.1

-Include the files into "wp-content/languages/plugins"
+Include this files into "wp-content/languages/plugins"